RillonDodgers/Apex-Plugins/docs/nsfwbypass/README.md

 # BetterNSFWGateBypass
 ## Allows you to access NSFW channels without setting your age.

 __ __
+## I am going to cry...
+AGAIN...
+He is adding this stupid password WHYYY...
+Why...
+I am writing it once Github still exists..
+But for how LONG?!
+I wish this was just some bad dream, please VMuser you are my best friend...
+Please don't do this...
+PLEASE I BEG YOU DON'T DESTROY IT PLEAASEEE :'(

+I can't, it's just too much...
+My best friend..
+Someone I thought I can rely on does THIS?!
+I could just delete apex plugins but he did too much effort in this...
+So I won't 😭
+__ __
 ### Guys...
 Thank you all for your support.
 Hope this plugin serves my UK friends well!
 And people like VMuser - just use the "Bypass gate" option.
 And VMuser, thanks for settings, it is pretty easy to manage settings with it.